Updated on by Hayley Brown

-On a daily basis a business, for instance a B2C organisation, gains a lot of new and existing customer data.
-This customer data could come in the form of new sales on their ecommerce site.
+On a daily basis a business, for instance, a B2C organisation, gains a lot of new and existing customer data.
+That is to say, customer data could come in the form of new sales on their eCommerce site.
 Through marketing adverts seen on social media, or email subscriptions.

-Prior to data consolidation and integration it is siloed within these applications and departments.
-Lacking the ability to paint a full picture of a customer.
+Prior to data consolidation and integration, it is siloed within these applications and departments.
+As a result, it lacks the ability to paint a full picture of a customer.
 This can affect how customer service and marketing materials interact with the consumers.

 What is data consolidation?

 Data consolidation is often interchanged with data integration.
-It can be defined as combining and storing multiple data sources into a single place.
+It is therefore defined as combining and storing multiple data sources in a single place.
 This could be a data warehouse or database.
-This process helps turn the data into useful, accessible insights that influence effective decision making.
+As a result, this process helps turn the data into useful, accessible insights that influence effective decision-making.

 What is data integration?

 Data integration refers to the process of moving different data assets from databases or SaaS applications to other centralised databases.
-Organisation may choose to integrate data to reduce data silos, replace or update legacy systems, and produce more business intelligence.
+An organisation may choose to integrate data to reduce data silos, replace or update legacy systems, and produce more business intelligence.

 Channelling the data into a database or warehouse.
-It can then be added into a single view business intelligence dashboard.
+It can then be added to a single-view business intelligence dashboard.
 It would be used in reporting, and analytics to help inform customer support.
 As well as helping with the supply and distribution of their products.